qlik-oss/core-website/docs/docs/home.md

 selections, without the need to rely on query-based analysis which restricts to linear exploration within a partial view of the data.

+## Open Source

+We believe in Open Source—Therefore, almost everything in Qlik Core is available, and developed, as Open Source projects!
+We encourage you to explore the different git repositories and do not hesitate to star repositories, file issues, or send pull requests.

+You can find us on [GitHub under the qlik-oss organization](https://github.com/qlik-oss/).

 ## Containers

 Qlik Core is designed to utilize the power of container-based solutions and microservice architectures, such as